-The market was then and there, horrifying.
-The stench of the overcrowded cages lingered among each and every nose hair.
-An iguana crammed into a cage where his tail couldn’t fully extend had almost all of his spines burnt and broken.
+The market was horrifying.
+The stench of the overcrowded cages lingered on each and every nose hair.
+An iguana crammed into a space where his tail couldn’t fully extend had almost all of his spines burnt and broken.
 The sweat on our bodies was enough to make our own sports drink.
 The voice-over when the episode aired had the audacity to comment on us being “skimpily dressed teenagers” – bitch do you even know how hot Bali is?

-They hadn’t told us anything, to the point where we assumed we were going to a market that sold food.
-I was stupid on all levels, and so uneducated at the time.
-In the background of the show you can hear my voice – “I thought we were going somewhere nice.”
+They hadn’t told us anything, to the point where we assumed we were going to a food market.
+In the background of the show, you can hear my voice – “I thought we were going somewhere nice.”
 This statement is valid only when you know the truth.
 We were not there to buy a monkey, we were not there because we chose to be, and we had literally zero information on where we were going to end up.

 I made ridiculous comments that the camera crew fed on like a wild pack of wolves on an injured deer.

 “They’re looking at us because you’re all blonde.”